Main · Khao Man Gai, science build

 Visit

-Eight seats facing the kitchen.
-By reservation only.
+Eight seats facing the kitchen. ฿890 per person, by reservation only.
+Halal-friendly — no pork, no alcohol.
 Each meal is paced over roughly an hour and a half — no rushing.

 Reserve